Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Discussion

 \subsection{Assumptions and considerations}

-We employed the continuous Hopfield network with Hebbian-like connectivity for its mathematical tractability.
-More commonly used architectures, such as multi-layer fully connected networks or recurrent neural networks, were not covered in this study.
-Additionally, biological neural networks possess greater complexity than that captured by the Hopfield network model.
-Despite these constraints, the Hopfield network remains a valuable model due to its foundational role in associative memory and neural information storage.
+In our exploration of the information encoded in synaptic ensembles, we chose to employ the densely connected neural network with Hebbian connectivity owing to its mathematical tractability.
+More commonly used architectures, such as multi-layer fully connected networks or recurrent neural networks, were not covered here.
+Also not considered were the additional complexities in biological neural networks, such as sparsity and spiking-timing-dependent-plasticity, beyond those captured by the Hebbian network model.
+Despite these constraints, Hebbian connectivity serves as a basis for various foundational models, such as Hopfield network, in associative memory and neural information storage.
 Indeed, it has been successfully applied to various brain regions, including the hippocampus \citep{sun2023organizing, kang2024distinguishing}, prefrontal cortex \citep{durstewitz2000neurocomputational}, primary visual cortex \citep{dong1992dynamic}, and olfactory bulb \citep{hopfield1991olfactory}, suggesting that insights from this model may apply more generally.
 Consequently, our framework represents an important step forward in characterizing information storage in synaptic connections.